JimTheBeam/user_api/README.md

 # user_api is a small api that provide work with users

-Server can use two different types of storages:
+Server can use two different types of storage:

 * postgres database
 * json object file